pydeveloper-t/Wiki-API-wrapper/README.md

 ﻿# Wiki API wrapper

-The Wiki API wrapper for internal ETL project
+The Wiki API wrapper for internal ETL project based on FastAPI